jmacc/WEB/README.md

     - Click **Review + create** -> **Create**.

 3.  **Done!**: Azure will automatically build and deploy your app.
 You will get a public URL.

-## Usage Note
-Since this is a client-side application, your API Key is sent from the browser.
-This is acceptable for learning and prototypes, but for production apps, consider using an Azure Function as a proxy to hide your keys.